AnjaliLadha29/Finance-Dashboard/README.md

 State management using Redux,
 Responsive and modern frontend development.

-The goal was to create a simple yet intuitive financial dashboard without relying on backend services.
+The goal was to create a simple yet intuitive financial dashboard.

 # Features